The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Elements of Convex Analysis and Properties of Solutions

-If this equality becomes strict for $x\neq y$, we say that $f$ is \emph{strictly convex}.
-We can prove that $f$ is a convex function on $\Bbb R^n$ if and only if its epigraph is a convex set in $\Bbb R^{n+1}$.
+If this equality becomes strict for $x\ne y$, we say that $f$ is \emph{strictly convex}.
+It is easy to check by the definitions that $f$ is a convex function on $\Bbb R^n$ if and only if its epigraph is a convex set in $\Bbb R^{n+1}$.
+We obviously have that the function $\ph$ from (\ref{cost}) is convex on $\R^n$.